maxvfischer/DIY-CNC-machine/README.md

 ### X-axis tensioner and end-stop mount to lower bridge beam

-The fixed tensioner and end-stop mount were attached to the lower bridge beam in the same fashion as on the 900 mm aluminium profiles, using M5 screws.
+The fixed tensioner (**P28**) and end-stop mount (**P08**) were attached to the lower bridge beam in the same fashion as on the 900 mm aluminium profiles, using 4x 20mm M5 screws (**S12**).
 When aligning the fixed tensioner, make sure that the "belt opening" is pointing in the direction of the rail.
 A bradawl and a hammer were used to make indentations at the center of the holes.
 Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_to_beams_1](./images/build/frame/attach_tensioners_to_beams_1.jpg)